keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

 The Keptn Lifecycle Toolkit (KLT) makes any Kubernetes deployment observable.
 In other words, it creates a distributed, end-to-end trace of what Kubernetes does in the context of a Deployment.
-It provides this information
-for all applications running in your cluster, and includes information about everything Kubernetes does in the context of a deployment.
 To do this,
 Keptn introduces the concept of an `application`, which is an abstraction that connects multiple